bloomingful/phishing-detector/README.md

     $ pip install flask
     $ pip3 install -r requirements.txt
     $ python server.py

+If the virtual environment does not activate, make sure that you're using command prompt and not Powershell.

 Open another instance of terminal (without closing the previous one) inside `phishing-detector/client` folder.
 Then run:

     $ npm start